PRU1/virtual-aircraft-controller/README.md

 ## Overview

 Aircraft traffic controllers can misinterpret audio transmissions.
-Our project uses Boson AI API to interpret audio transmissions and communicate the correct course of action to the pilot
+Our project uses Boson AI API to interpret an air traffic controller's audio transmissions to generate unambiguous instructions for pilots within the vicinity of an airport.
+A simulated ATC screen helps visualize how our instructions are carried out.